altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 'Robert?'
 "You have everything you require"
 "You just put her in me?"
-"You will be given the formula and proccess to synthesis" ~A boil exploded next to the eye: a spray of pus rushed toward him.~ ~It congealed forming into a tentacle that whipped into his eye.~ "See it"
+"You will be given the formula and process to synthesis" ~A boil exploded next to the eye: a spray of pus rushed toward him.~ ~It congealed forming into a tentacle that whipped into his eye.~ "See it"
 ~Robert screamed~
 ~Part of his mind was being overwritten.~
-~old memories druged from the depths to foder the process~ "Go forth and sterilize"
+~old memories drugged from the depths to fodder the process~ "Go forth and sterilize"
-*The tounge shot toward the link again.*
+*The tongues shot toward the link again.*
-~Beside him the mouth reformed on the tounge~
+~Beside him the mouth reformed on the tongues~
 "I can do nothing once inside.
 You will require a physical body."
 'Should I even be helping this thing.'